whistlegraph/2022.aesthetic.computer/README.txt

   🧩 AESTHETIC.COMPUTER 🧩

-  A general interface / computer toy that...
+  A general interface / computer toy / art machine that...

-  - Has "pieces" instead of "apps" or "programs".
+  - Runs "pieces" instead of "apps" or "programs".
   - Works in updated web browsers on all major devices, including VR headsets!
   - Comes with a processing-inspired API that's fun to learn and write interactive, audio-visual pieces for in JavaScript.